Netatalk/netatalk/doc/manpages/man1/afppasswd.1.md

 - *As root*, **afppasswd** manages credentials for any system user.
-  The user is named with **-a** *username* (which both adds new entries and updates existing ones), or the entire file is initialised at once with **-c**.
+  The user is named with **-a** *username* (which both adds new entries and updates existing ones), or the entire file is initialized at once with **-c**.
 - *As a regular user*, **afppasswd** takes no positional arguments and changes the calling user's own AFP password: for SRP by default and for